Little brown myotis, Little brown bat, Little brown myotis

 L

 starts withThe Little brown bat has small ears that do not reach the nose when pointing forward.
-The animal has blunt, medium-high tragus.
+The animal has a blunt, medium-high tragus.
 The hind feet are large, covered with hairs, extending past the toes.
-Meanwhile, front and hind limbs have 5 metapodials.
-The glossy fur of the animal generally ranges in color from dark brown, golden brown and reddish to olive brown.
+Meanwhile, the front and hind limbs have 5 metapodials.
+The glossy fur of the animal generally ranges in color from dark brown, golden brown, and reddish to olive-brown.
 However, there have also been known albino individuals among this species.
 The ventral side of the little brown bat is lighter.
-The animal has dark brown or black, almost hairless wing and interfemoral membranes.
+The animal has dark brown or black, almost hairless wings and interfemoral membranes.
 Males are smaller than females, which is most prominent during the winter months.

-The Little brown bat is distributed across a vast territory, including Alaska, Canada and the USA, from the Pacific to Atlantic coasts.
-These bats also inhabit some forested areas of Mexico, found at high elevations.
+Little brown bats live throughout much of North America.
+In the north, their range extends as far west as Alaska and across much of Canada to Labrador.
+In the south, their range extends to Southern California and across the northern parts of Arizona and New Mexico.
 They usually occur in forests, living along lakes and rivers.
 Little brown bats use buildings, where they gather into nursery colonies.
 During the winter months, the animals hibernate, usually in caves or mines.

-The Little brown bats are nocturnal.
+Little brown bats are nocturnal.
 They typically enter torpor by day, appearing from their roosts at dusk.
 While at roosts, the bats are not territorial, living in large colonies of up to 300,000 individuals in one roost.
-These animals have two peak periods of activity: one takes place approximately 2 - 3 hours after dusk and the other occurs before down.
-They generally come back to their roosts at around 4 - 5 o'clock in the morning.
-During the winter months, they undergo hibernation, which varies in time, depending on location and altitude of a given roost.
+These animals have two peak periods of activity: one takes place approximately 2-3 hours after dusk and the other occurs before dawn.
+They generally come back to their roosts at around 4-5 o'clock in the morning.
+During the winter months, they undergo hibernation, which varies in time, depending on the location and altitude of a given roost.
 Usually, they enter hibernation between September and November, coming out between March and May.
 Meanwhile, young bats enter hibernation quite late, since they need to store fat, which will help them survive during the winter.
 In addition, pups do not travel long distances to hibernation roosts.
-The little brown bats travel not more than 100 miles.
+Little brown bats produce calls that are high-intensity frequency modulated (FM) that last from less than one millisecond (ms) to about 5 ms and have a sweep rate of 80-40 kHz, with most of their energy at 45 kHz.
+They emit approximately 20 calls per second when in flight.

-Little brown bats are threatened with loss and fragmentation of their natural habitat as a result of deforestation.
+Little brown bats are threatened by the loss and fragmentation of their natural habitat as a result of deforestation.
 Presently, the animals suffer from a fungal disease known as “white-nose syndrome".
-Cold and humid environment of their hibernaculas provides ideal conditions for fungus growth, which occasionally invades the bodies of hibernating bats, leading to debilitation and high numbers (up to 90%) of mortality.
+The cold and humid environment of their hibernacula provides ideal conditions for fungus growth, which occasionally invades the bodies of hibernating bats, leading to debilitation and high numbers (up to 90%) of mortality.
 The animals are also exposed to human disturbance.
-Other notable concerns include use of pesticides and use of cyanide in mining.
+Other notable concerns include the use of pesticides and the use of cyanide in mining.

 The Little brown bat is widespread across its range, but the overall number of their population is currently unknown.
 On the IUCN Red List, the Little brown bat is classified as Least Concern (LC) with a stable population trend.